xut806/AC215_ByteBites/README.md

 ## Known Issues and Limitations
-Our model deployment component is not integrated directly into the ML workflow due to practical considerations and time constraints.
+- Our model deployment component is not integrated directly into the ML workflow due to practical considerations and time constraints.
 Instead, the deployment is handled separately using the `deploy` function within `src/llm-vm/manage.sh`.
+- The recipe generation endpoint is currently not callable on **http://35.226.149.192.sslip.io** because we have shut down the VM that is hosting our finetuned llama model.
+Please see our demo video for the web app in action, with the recipe generation endpoint being callable.
+- We will be deleting the Kubernetes cluster on Thursday Dec 12 due to incurring costs.
+This will make our **http://35.226.149.192.sslip.io** 404 not found.
+Please see our demo video for the web app in action.